-To encourage efficient and effective government practices in the Commonwealth's executive branch agencies, OSIG will continue to remind state employees and Commonwealth citizens that the Hotline is a means of anonymously reporting instances of fraud, waste and abuse by:
+To encourage efficient and effective government practices in the Commonwealth's executive branch agencies, OSIG will continue to remind state employees and Commonwealth citizens that the Hotline is a means of anonymously reporting instances of fraud, waste, and abuse by:

-- Distributing an annual news release to Virginia's media outlets. - Posting information on the agency's social media accounts, to include Twitter and LinkedIn. - Expanding the visibility of the Hotline on OSIG's website. - Participating at area conferences and training events. - Encouraging participation in one of several training sessions that will be offered. - Distributing Hotline marketing materials.
+- Posting information on the agency's social media accounts. - Expanding the visibility of the Hotline on OSIG's website. - Participating at area conferences and training events. - Encouraging participation in training sessions that will be offered. - Distributing Hotline marketing materials.